 Around the house are 17 acres of enjoyable Victorian gardens, including a sunken parterre, rose garden, ravine garden, and a conservatory designed by James Wyatt.
-The estate surrounding the house stretches to an enormous 1400 acres, with a deer park that existed in the medieval period, moorland, and park containing a hunting tower built in the 18th century.
+The estate surrounding the house stretches to an enormous 1400 acres, with a deer park that existed in the medieval period, moorland, and park.
+On the crest of a hill in the park, overlooking the house, is The Cage, a Gothic style hunting tower built in the 18th century.

 Lyme Park was featured in the BBC production of Jane Austen's novel Pride and Prejudice.